 If you are on a KETO low carb diet, this Shrimp Scamp over Zucchini is comfort food the entire family will love.

 Growing Up In Lower Alabama

-Shrimp Scampi is favorite where I grew up in L.A., lower Alabama, near the Gulf.
+Shrimp Scampi is a favorite food where I grew up in L.A., lower Alabama, near the Gulf.
 It is so easy to purchase fresh shrimp in my hometown of Mobile, Alabama.
 You can get fresh shrimp at fish markets, right off a boat, or from a fisherman/shrimper selling them on the side of the road.
-The shrimp are fresh and always delicious.
+The shrimp is fresh and always delicious.
 My favorite ways to eat shrimp are fried, boiled or in shrimp scampi.

 Who does not love garlic butter?